 Brazil's Cooxupe expects 6.8 mln bags in total coffee shipments in 2022

-SAO PAULO, March 25 (Reuters) - Brazilian co-op Cooxupe sees 2022 total coffee shipments at 6.8 million bags, higher than the 6.02 million bags in 2021, its president, Carlos Augusto Rodrigues, said on Friday.
+SAO PAULO, March 25 (Reuters) - Brazilian co-op Cooxupe expects total coffee shipments of 6.8 million 60-kg bags in 2022, higher than the 6.02 million bags in 2021, said its president on Friday.

-The co-op also expects this year coffee exports at 5.9 million bags versus 4.9 million bags in 2021.
+Carlos Augusto Rodrigues told Reuters the co-op also expects this year coffee exports to reach 5.9 million bags, above the 4.9 million bags last year.

+The largest coffee growers' co-op in Brazil said it expects deliveries at 6.1 million bags in 2022, with 1.5 million bags from non-members and 4.6 million from members, as the co-op seeks to produce more coffee from growers not associated with it, to reduce the damage from frosts last year.

+In 2021, deliveries totaled 5.6 million, of which 1.1 million were from growers not associated with the co-op.

 ((Carolina.Pulice@thomsonreuters.com;))